(Updated: 5 September 2022)

 In considering the situation of individual mathematicians who are affected by the Russian invasion of Ukraine, often in terrible ways, the Society has been guided by the principles of the Committee on Publication Ethics (COPE).
 The Society’s policy is that content published in the Society’s journals and books will continue to be selected based on merit alone and irrespective of nationality, geographic location, ethnicity, political beliefs, race, or religion of the authors.
 Publication of individual authors’ work by the London Mathematical Society does not constitute endorsement of the policies of any government or other agencies.

 In particular, the Society will continue to publish articles in its core journals written by authors based in Russia.
-The Society has, however, excluded Russian and Belarusian institutions from its journal exchange programme.
-It is also in frequent discussion with its publishing partners about all relevant issues related to the Russian invasion.
+However, the Society and IOP Publishing have for the time being suspended the publication of new articles in Sbornik: Mathematics, Izvestiya: Mathematics and Russian Mathematical Surveys which operate in partnership with the Russian Academy of Sciences.
+It has also excluded Russian and Belarusian institutions from its journal exchange programme.

 The Society aims to be clear about both the actions it is taking, and the reasons for those actions.
 The Society also wants to understand the views of its members and the wider mathematical sciences community, and to listen to ideas and suggestions for ways in which the Society – and the community more broadly – can respond in an effective and meaningful manner.